soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 When fail-safe set mode is entered, the LED is turned on and stays on until the failsafe set mode is exited.
 Only the values from the first packet received in fail-safe set mode are saved (this is to avoid accidentally using up all of the EEPROMs limited number of write operations)

 Values for all channels can be set except for the throttle channel.
 The fail-safe for throttle is always the minimum throttle.

+If the receiver was bound with Failsafe No Pulses, then customizing values does not apply.

 ## Safety